 - No antilock brake systems.

 - Pedals can be stock or replaced with aftermarket pedal assembly.

 - No brake adjusters or brake gauges.

-- Steel brake lines only.
+- Steel or plastic brake lines only.

 - Headers are OK with 1 5/8" tubes with a 3" collector.
 Fender headers are OK.
 Cast iron OEM manifolds are OK.
 No center ram manifolds.
 NO AFTERMARKET MANIFOLDS.

 - If running (an) exhaust pipe(s), it/they must be under car type and must be secured properly.

 - Must run OEM mechanical push rod fuel pump only.

 - 2 barrel Holley 500 (4412).
 Top 1 3/8”.
 Bottom 1 11/16”.
 Maximum 1-inch adapter to manifold.
 Must have choke horn.